Our Bold Predictions for the

 There are a few reasons why we believe another real estate market crash won’t happen:

 Remember that the financial crisis caused a very high number of of short-sale and foreclosure properties because most homeowners had little or no equity.
 Many homes were purchased with 100% financing so there was no “skin in the game.”
+In 2024, about 17% of all real estate transactions were all cash.
 In today’s market, the number of foreclosures will likely be very small.
 Banks cannot foreclose on a home that has no mortgage.
 Also, a homeowner who has more than 50% equity can refinance if necessary to avoid problems.

 What Will Happen with Mortgages?

-Our prediction is that mortgage interest rates will begin to decline.
+Our predictions are that mortgage interest rates will begin to decline.
 This will certainly help the real estate market.
 Obviously, the interest rate increases by the Federal Reserve in 2022 and the first half of 2023 caused mortgage interest rates to rise.
 They are now double what they were in 2019 and earlier.
-Now that we have moved into 2024, we believe that the interest rate hikes are almost over.
-We expect 30-year fixed rate mortgages to begin to drop.
-Historically, after a rate hike session (that happened over the last 18 months), rate reductions usually occur about 6 to 8 months later.
-We expect interest rates at the end of 2024 to be at about 5.75%.
-We think they will fall further to 5% in 2025.
+In 2024, the Federal Reserve began cutting interest rates, but that hasn’t yet impacted mortgage rates.
+Some experts believe there will be between 6 and 8 interest rate cuts in 2025, but others are skeptical because the economy continues strong.

 Will Home Buyers Have Trouble?